 Angle of attack

 Whistling may also be related to a wrong angle of attack at the contact point between the pads and the rotor.
 To overcome this problem, you can file the edges of all the pads.
 However, it should be noted that it is strongly discouraged to deburr the pads when you install a new set of rotors.
-It’s better to let the pads and the rotors break-in and settle for a while and perform any corrections later if the whistling is still present.
+It’s better to let the pads and the rotors break-in and settle for a while.
+You can perform any corrections later if the whistling is still present.

 The vitrification of the brake pads is also a possible hypothesis.
 Whenever your brakes are solicited for a long city drive or after an emergency stop, the rotors could become so hot that they will literally cook the surface of the pads.
-This causes the friction surfaces to glaze (a slight hardening or peeling is formed on the surface of the pads/shoes) making them slip on the rotors and ultimately whistle when in use.
+This causes the friction surfaces to glaze (a slight hardening or peeling is formed on the surface of the pads/shoes.)
+It makes them slip on the rotors and ultimately whistle when in use.

 In very difficult conditions like repeated braking in heavy traffic conditions or driving down hilly roads, the temperature of the rotors can reach over 1,000 degrees.
-When working at such high heat level, whistling brakes is a common phenomenon due to a change in the metallurgical structure at the surface of the drum or disc.
+When working at such a high heat level, whistling brakes are a common phenomenon.
+This is due to a change in the metallurgical structure at the surface of the drum or disc.
 It is not that much a concern other than being annoying.

 Make sure to get your brakes inspected after such a drive to make sure your pads aren’t vitrified.
-Driving with slippery pads is riskier since the braking distance can be 1/3 longer than usual and quickly turn a near save into a car crash.
+Driving with slippery pads is riskier since the braking distance can be 1/3 longer than usual.
+It can quickly turn a near save into a car crash.

 A whistling brake system can also be a warning sign to the owner.
 Most modern brake pads have wear indicators, i.e. a small metal protrusion attached to the metal plate of the brake pad.
-It will come into contact with the rotor when the thickness of the pads becomes thin enough, producing a high-pitched whistling sound.
+It will come into contact with the rotor when the thickness of the pads becomes thin enough.
+This produces a high-pitched whistling sound.

 Whistling noise when the brake pedal is released

 When you press the brakes, it’s expected and absolutely normal to hear some noise during deceleration.
-The brakes linkage can crack, the brake booster can blow, the tires can make some grunting when the brake pedal is pressed hard.
+The brakes linkage can crack.
+The brake booster can blow.
+And the tires can make some grunting when the brake pedal is pressed hard.
 What is even more disconcerting is when the brakes start to whistle and you don’t even have the foot on the pedal yet.

 The main reason for brake noises heard when the brake system is not actually in use is that something is seized or not moving freely, preventing the pads to return to their original position when the brake pedal is released.
 The most common causes would be a seized caliper piston, brake pads seized in their respective holders, or stuck guide pins.

 This condition can happen if the vehicle is not used often enough but it will also happen naturally on most vehicle and that is why it’s recommended by most car manufacturers to have your brake system serviced once a year.
-The seizure of most parts mentioned earlier will typically wear down brake pads in under a month or two depending on how bad is the seizure.
+The seizure of most parts mentioned earlier will typically wear down brake pads in under a month or two depending on how bad the seizure is.

 It’s worth mentioning that driving a car with a jammed caliper or seized guide pins, even slightly, will greatly reduce your vehicle’s fuel efficiency, making the overall cost of your brake replacement a lot more expensive in the end.

 We highly recommend you use high-temperature silicone grease on the caliper slides and floating bushings when servicing your brakes to prevent the calipers from bending and grazing.
 Replace all anti-rattle fasteners, shims, springs and anti-dust boots at the first sign of damage.
-Make sure the guide pins can move freely, as this may prevent the brake caliper from engaging properly which could also produce noises.
+Make sure the guide pins can move freely.
+It may prevent the brake caliper from engaging properly which could also produce noises.

 What will happen is that the rust will prevent the cables to automatically return to the OFF position when the handbrake is released, causing the read brake pads to slightly stay in contact with the rotors/drums creating a distinct whistling sound.
 The annoying noise sometimes stops after a block or two but be sure that it will be back again the next time your release the parking brake lever.